Jack Suwinski Player Props: Pirates vs. Marlins

 - Suwinski leads Pittsburgh in total hits (44) this season while batting .221 with 23 extra-base hits.

-- Among the qualifying hitters in baseball, his batting average ranks 138th, his on-base percentage ranks 57th, and he is 33rd in the league in slugging.
+- Among qualifying batters in MLB, his batting average ranks 138th, his on-base percentage ranks 61st, and he is 33rd in the league in slugging.

-- Suwinski has picked up an RBI in 34.4% of his games this season, with two or more RBI in 12.5% of his games.
+- Suwinski has picked up an RBI in 34.4% of his games this year, with more than one RBI in 12.5% of his games.
 He has also plated three or more runs in three contests.

+- In 22 of 64 games this season, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.